junwen12221/GPattern/README.md

 SELECT id FROM travelrecord LIMIT 1;
 ```

-You can get travelrecord according to name
+You can get travelrecord according to 'table'